testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

     return phi_0(s, s_prime) or phi_1(s, s_prime) or ... or phi_n(s, s_prime)
 ```

-Where each predicate, is just a function that accepts current and next state as input and returns true or false.
+Where each predicate is just a function that accepts current and next state as input and returns true or false.

 ```python
 # A state predicate: checks if Mario is on the ground.